suremarc/coasters/README.md

 ## Instructions to run

-To run this project, simply do `cargo run --release`.
+To run this project, you will need to [install Rust](https://rustup.rs/).
+Once you've followed the instructions in the link, simply do `cargo run --release`.
 That's it!